The 8 Caldicott Principles Explained

 Where Did the Principles Come From?

 The Caldicott Principles were developed after a review of NHS patient data handling.
-At the time, the rise of technology and data collection caused concern that patient-identifying data could be too easily shared and that privacy could be too easily breached.
+At the time, the rise of technology and data collection caused concern that confidential information could be too easily shared and that privacy could be too easily breached.

 Chaired by Dame Fiona Caldicott, the review led to the identification of best practices concerning data security.
+Current guidance on the processing of health and adult social care data comes from the National Data Guardian.
 The original six principles set out in 1997 have been expanded twice (in 2013 and 2020), and now the list includes eight Caldicott Principles.

 GDPR Training